Philosophy, Religion & Ethics (PRE)

 PRE enables students to use a multi-disciplinary approach to tackling significant human questions of believing, behaving and belonging (as outlined in the Pan-Berkshire syllabus).
 Pupils use this to reflect on their own world view and meaning to life, and how that impacts their life and window into the world.
 Pupils are taken on a learning journey that involves substantive, multi-disciplinary and personal knowledge.
 This makes PRE a unique learning experience across the curriculum.

 Philosophy, Religion & Ethics is an open-minded, big-hearted subject that promotes a tolerant yet rigorous discussion of religious and non-religious views on theological, philosophical and sensitive moral issues.
-Pupils can personally reflect on and critically evaluate these views in a safe environment.
+Teachers model this approach, which allows pupils to personally reflect on and critically evaluate these views in a safe environment.
+All lessons begin with a review of previous learning, enabling students to understand and connect with the spiral curriculum, and most lessons conclude with a guided practice activity, enabling students to develop their higher order thinking skills.

 In other words: